Top 15 Things To See And Do In Sarajevo

 The siege occurred after a referendum for independence from Yugoslavia passed.
 The Bosnian Serbs living here resisted and took control of the city by moving mortar weapons to the nearby hilltops.
 Dropping bombs on the city, they used the position and weapons to control the Bosnian Croats and Bosniaks living here.

+It’s never pleasant to reflect on human nature’s worst side, but understanding history is so important.
 Plus there’s a resilience and a passion here that’s really admirable.
-Like Mostar, this is a city you will never forget.
+Like nearby Mostar, Sarajevo is a city you will never forget.

-Search For Sarajevo Roses
+Search For A Sarajevo Rose

-Stop At Aleja Snajpera, or Sniper Alley
+Stop At Sniper Alley

 How To Find Sniper Alley: This site is at Zmaja od Bosne Street and Meša Selimović Boulevard Ulica.